 When my husband decided to make us a new bed, I don't think he realized the whole bedroom was going to get a makeover.
 Partly because with a bigger bed (we upgraded to a king) and the smallest master bedroom we've ever had, we needed to reconfigure some of the room to make it work.
 The first thing I wanted to change was the desk.
 Except it doesn't really work as a desk anymore, so I considered selling it and buying a console table.
 In the end I decided that I didn't want to buy any new furniture and that I would just turn the desk into a console table.
 Ah-ha!

-So I decided to do it right.
+So I decided to do it right with a proper and official desk makeover.
 And while I like the two tone wood look, I knew I actually wanted a darker wood color with white gloss paint.
 Initially I was going to make the drawers the darker wood and paint the rest of the desk white, but in the end I switched that idea and I'm really glad I did.
 I love painted furniture as much as the next guy, but I'm starting to dislike everything being covered in a coat of paint--I want some actual wood!
 This made for a bit more work because I had to sand the entire desk, really, really well.
 When it comes to staining furniture it's all about the sanding.
 If it's not sanded well and you don't get off all the finish, your stain won't go on correctly.
 (Spoiler alert: You'll get to see what happens when you don't sand well in a second.)

 After sanding here's how it looked.
 If you don't know, you always start with a rough grit paper and gradually move to a finer grit.
 I started with 80 and ended with 220.
 You should at least sand with a 220 grit before staining.
 Once the sanding is finished, but before painting or staining it's always important to remove the dust.
 So first vacuum it off...really well.
 Take your time.
 Then use a soft, dry cloth and wipe it down.
 I did this with 3 separate cloths.
 Don't wet it (like I used to) or it will just rough the surface all over again.
 Some people even go over the surface with their clean hands to remove the last bit of dust.